 About The Company

 Two Rivers Turnings is the company name under which I make lathe-turned objects, primarily bowls and other vessels, and a variety of other items, displaying at select craft and music festivals, fine art and craft galleries, and occasional art exhibitions.
 Two Rivers Turnings is now a Tamarack partner as well as a Corporate Sponsor of the Shepherdstown Battlefield Preservation Association.
 For purchase info call or send me an email.

 WOOD POLICY: Importantly, TRT is committed to using only local hardwoods harvested by me when a tree is damaged or otherwise must be taken down for good reason.
 My small stock of exotic wood, acquired prior to this company policy, will be "used up" for various pieces until exhausted.

 About The Website

 Shown are representative examples of my work, including the "Historic Places Series," in which pieces are grouped by different geographic provenance of the wood used.
 Other bowl and vessel work can be viewed at the Random Turnings and Art Turnings Pages.
-Our popular "Unique Gifts Under $50" page highlights useful objects that make great gifts.
-Check out the blog-like Got Wood? page for interesting information on turning, wood I love to use, how I acquire it, etc, and, since life is too short to be all about work, stop in at the Poetry page to see what I'm up to when not turning, fishing, or sleeping.
+The popular "Unique Gifts Under $50" page highlights useful objects that make great gifts.
+Check out the blog-like Got Wood? page for interesting information on turning, and, since life is too short to be all about work, stop in at the Poetry page to see what I'm up to when not turning, fishing, or sleeping.

 About The Logo